 Business is all about who you know.
 So why not position your business where the movers and shakers in your industry are?
 A satellite office gives your business access to people and resources that can influence your company’s future and change the way it operates.

 But setting up a satellite office isn’t just about picking the first space that comes along.
-Here are five things to consider when opening an additional location in another area.
+Later on in this article, we’ll discuss a number of key factors to consider when opening an additional location in another area.

 1) Location, Location, Location